Chief Illiniwek

-Chief Illiniwek was the mascot of the University of Illinois Urbana–Champaign (UIUC), associated with the university's intercollegiate athletic programs, from October 30, 1926, to February 21, 2007.
+Chief Illiniwek was the mascot of the University of Illinois Urbana-Champaign (UIUC), associated with the university's intercollegiate athletic programs, from October 30, 1926, to February 21, 2007.
 Chief Illiniwek was portrayed by a student to represent the Illiniwek, the state's namesake, although the regalia worn was from the Sioux.
 The student portraying Chief Illiniwek performed during halftime of Illinois football and basketball games, as well as during women's volleyball matches.

-For more than two decades, Chief Illiniwek had been the center of a controversy between fans and alumni who view the mascot as part of the University of Illinois at Urbana-Champaign tradition; while Native American individuals and organizations, social scientists, and educators view such mascots as cultural appropriation of indigenous images and rituals, which perpetuate stereotypes about American Indian peoples.
+Beginning in the 1970s, Chief Illiniwek became the center of a disagreement between fans and alumni who viewed the mascot as part of the UIUC tradition and many Native American individuals and organizations, social scientists, and educators who viewed such mascots as cultural appropriation of indigenous images and rituals that perpetuated inaccurate stereotypes about American Indian peoples.
 In 2005, Chief Illiniwek was one of 19 mascots cited as "hostile or abusive" by the NCAA in a policy that banned schools from full participation in postseason activities as long as they continued to use such mascots.

 The University of Illinois retired Chief Illiniwek in 2007, with his last official performance on February 21, 2007.
 UIUC has not selected a replacement.
-A non-binding resolution to make "Alma Otter" the official mascot was placed on the spring 2019 student election ballot, but failed to receive a majority, although some see the vote as a sign of progress.
-In 2020 the belted kingfisher received a majority of student votes as a possible new mascot.
-In September 2020 the University Senate overwhelmingly endorsed the kingfisher as the new mascot, voting 105 to 2 with 4 abstaining.
-Support is building on campus for the kingfisher, but as of December, 2022 some alumni are opposed to the new mascot, and several online petitions continue to advocate for the return of Chief Illiniwek.
+A non-binding resolution to make "Alma Otter" the official mascot was placed on the spring 2019 student election ballot, but failed to receive a majority.
+In 2020, the belted kingfisher received a majority of student votes as a possible new mascot, which was reaffirmed in a 2025 student body referendum.
+In September 2020, the University Senate endorsed the kingfisher as the new mascot, voting 105 to 2 with 4 abstaining.
+Multiple Indigenous organizations have expressed support for the kingfisher.
+The kingfisher has won both support and opposition from alumni, though several online petitions continue to advocate for the return of Chief Illiniwek.

-Supporters of Chief Illiniwek sometimes object to the use of the term "mascot", and instead refer to the Chief as a "symbol" of the university.
+Supporters of Chief Illiniwek sometimes object to the use of the term "mascot," and instead refer to the Chief as a "symbol" of the university.

 Background

-Chief Illiniwek and the Chief Illiniwek logo—a stylized front view of an American Indian face and headdress—are trademarks of the University of Illinois.
-Licensed use of the logo by the university has been increasingly restrictive as a result of the ongoing controversy.
+Chief Illiniwek and the Chief Illiniwek logo — a stylized front view of an American Indian face and headdress — are trademarks of the University of Illinois.
+Licensed use of the logo by the university has been increasingly restricted as a result of the controversy.
 Chief Illiniwek is not based on an actual American Indian chief, nor did a historical figure with this name ever exist.

 Since he performed many of the functions of other schools' mascots, Chief Illiniwek is generally referred to as the university's mascot in media reporting and academic sources regarding the controversy.
 Chief Illiniwek predates the use of mascots by most sports teams, adding strength to the claim that the portrayal was never a mascot at all.
-In the final years he did not perform at road games, since other Big Ten universities refused to allow the character to perform at their home games, citing him as offensive.
+However, in his final years, he did not perform at road games, since other Big Ten universities refused to allow the character to perform at their home games, citing him as offensive.